nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Now the `sshd` and `ssh-agent` windows services should be installed.
 This can be seen in the `services.msc` window
 * Change the startup type to Automatic from Manual and start both the `sshd` and `sshd-agent` services.
 Since we have set the startup type as automatic, both the services will start automatically upon system startup.
 ![open_ssh_windows_services](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/open_ssh_windows_services.png)
-* Create the appropriate firewall policy to expose the sftp port 22 to local or remote systems if required
+* Create the appropriate firewall policy to expose the SFTP port 22 to local or remote systems if required
 * Now SFTP server accepts connections using username and password authentication

 ## Setup SFTP server in newer windows version